QubesOS/qubes-doc/user/common-tasks/usb-devices.md

 ```

 Now, you can use your USB device (camera in this case) in the `work` qube.
-If you see the error `ERROR: qubes-usb-proxy not installed in the VM` instead, please refer to the [Installation Section].
+If you see the error `ERROR: qubes-usb-proxy not installed in the VM` instead, please refer to the [Installation Section](#installation-of-qubes-usb-proxy).

 When you finish, detach the device.